 Our team of senior leaders meet regularly to discuss our ongoing response to COVID-19 and ensure all our decisions are based on the latest information, protocols and advice from health authorities.
-This knowledge has informed the further development of our normal safety and risk mitigation strategy to activate new measures around COVID-19 when walks can resume.
-Our COVID-19 safety measures will be routinely reviewed to ensure ongoing compliance with any new directives from health authorities.
+This knowledge has informed the further development of our normal safety and risk mitigation strategy to activate new measures around COVID-19.
+Our COVID-19 safety measures are routinely reviewed to ensure ongoing compliance with any new directives from health authorities.

-At this stage; the following COVID-19 safety measures will be implemented on all walks operated by the Tasmanian Walking Company.
+At this stage; the following COVID-19 safety measures have been implemented on all walks operated by the Tasmanian Walking Company.

-- We strongly recommend all staff download and activate the Australian Government COVIDSafe app.
+- We require all staff to download the Tasmanian Government Check in Tas App.

 - Routine monitoring of staff health.

-- All staff who show symptoms will be requested to not attend the workplace until they undergo a COVID-19 test and are cleared by a qualified health professional to return to the workplace.
+- All staff who show symptoms are requested to not attend the workplace until they undergo a COVID-19 test and are cleared by a qualified health professional to return to the workplace.

-- All guides will be trained in our COVID-19 operational response plan in the event that a guest, guide or staff member presents with coronavirus-like symptoms during a trip.
+- All guides are trained in our COVID-19 operational response plan in the event that a guest, guide or staff member presents with coronavirus-like symptoms during a trip.

 - A COVID-19 risk assessment and minimising plan forms part of the Company's greater operational risk assessment and mitigation plan.